Skip to main content

 Cost Basis & Compliance

 Revenue Procedure 2024-28 compliant cost basis tracking.
-We support FIFO, LIFO, HIFO, and Specific Identification methods across all exchanges and wallets.
+I support FIFO, LIFO, HIFO, and Specific Identification methods across all exchanges and wallets.

 IRS Audit Defense

 Representation before the IRS for crypto-related audits, CP2000 notices, and correspondence.
-We handle 1099-DA discrepancies and unreported transaction inquiries.
+I handle 1099-DA discrepancies and unreported transaction inquiries.

 Same CPA, Dedicated Crypto Practice